eik-lib/website/docs/dependencies/images.md

 ## Updating a published package

-New versions of the module need to be published to the Eik server, either manually or with automation like Renovate or Dependabot.
+New versions of the image package need to be published to the Eik server, either manually or with automation like Renovate or Dependabot.
 Whether you choose to automate or have a manual process, these are the steps to update a module.

 1. Add, remove or update images in your images directory
 2. Update the version number in `eik.json`